-Court Case Oil is for use in any spell work you are doing to deal with court matters.
-You can dress candles (usually brown) with it, as well as petition papers and mojo bags.
+Court Case Oil – use in any spell work dealing with court matters.
+Dress brown candles with it and dab it on your petition papers and mojo bags.

 There are many ways to approach court spells.
-Some of them will appeal to you and others won’t, go with what makes sense to you.
+Some will appeal to you, others won’t and you should go do whatever works for you.

-Many folks like to make honey jars for the judge and if you did that, you could use this oil dress your candles and burn them atop the jar.
-You would not use the typical, romantic colors of red and pink that are associated with honey jars.
-Nor would you use oils like Come To Me or Follow Me Boy or Stay With Me.
+Some make honey jars to sweeten the judge.
+This oil will dress the candles you burn atop the jar.
+Use brown candles and not the typical, romantic colors of red and pink, you usually associate with honey jars.
+No oils such as Come To Me or Follow Me Boy or Stay With Me.

-The easiest way to use this is to dab a bit on your finger and make an equal-armed cross (+) over your heart.
-Then say an appropriate prayer to your preferred God, Goddess, Familiar Spirit, your ancestors or whoever you enlist for aid.
+Dab a bit of this oil on your finger and make an equal-arm cross (+) over your heart.
+Say an appropriate prayer to your preferred God, Goddess, Familiar Spirit or your ancestors, for aid.